Leytrop/Get_Airdrop/README.md

 ---

-# How to Use balancer.lol
+# How to Use getbalancer.lol

 ---